percona/portal-doc/docs/advisors/checks/mongodb-collections-fragmented.md

 # MongoDB Fragmented Collections

 ## Description
-This check returns a warning if the Storage size is greater than the Data size of a collection.
-That condition indicates that the collection is fragmented and needs a Compaction or Initial sync to reclaim disk space.
+This check warns if the storage size is greater than the data size of a collection.
+That condition indicates that the collection is fragmented and needs a compaction or initial sync to reclaim disk space.

 ## Resolution